mre/mre.github.io.v2/blog/2017-rust-url-shortener.md

 }
 ```

-Witihin this module we first import the `HashMap` implementation from the standard library.
+Within this module we first import the `HashMap` implementation from the standard library.
 We also include `shortener::Shortener;`, which will help us to shorten the URLs in the next step.
 Don't worry too much about that for now.
-By convention we implement a `new()` method to create a new Repository struct with an empty `HashMap` and a new `Shortener`.
-Additionally we have two methods, `store` and `lookup`.
+By convention, we implement a `new()` method to create a new Repository struct with an empty `HashMap` and a new `Shortener`.
+Additionally, we have two methods, `store` and `lookup`.

 `store` takes a URL and writes it to our in-memory HashMap storage.
 It uses our yet to be defined shortener to create a unique id.
 It returns the shortened ID for the entry.
 `lookup` gets a given ID from the storage and returns it as an `Option`.
 If the ID is found, the return value will be `Some(url)`, if there is no match it will return `None`.